Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/README.md

 * Tarball container for the data set:
     * /flash/project_465001363/data-sets/data-resnet-small.tar

 The container is useful to move the data around as it is much faster to move a single large file rather than many small files, e.g. it is better to untar a container than copy an expanded dataset from elsewhere.
+The folders `/scratch` and `/flash` contain symbolic links so it is important to mount in your containers `/pfs` as these links are pointing there.

 ### 3. Training at scale
 We are ready to run with one or more nodes (adjust `N` for the number of nodes) just by issuing: